Don’t get scammed changing mailing address

 It’s free.
 Repeat FREE.

-Or do it online at the official USPS website, usps.com" target="_blank">https://moversguide.usps.com for just a buck.
+Or do it online at the official USPS website, https://moversguide.usps.com for just a buck.
 (The one-time $1 charge is an “identity verification fee.”)
 Online mail forwarding can be scheduled up to three months in advance.

 Or — spoiler alert — do an internet search for “moving change of address” and mistakenly go to one of many third-party websites, charging up to $80.
 Because these sites pay for higher search result placement, they often show up before the official USPS.com.